Eurasian watermilfoil (Myriophyllum spicatum)

 Description: Perennial.
 The weed is usually found under water.
 This plant was introduced to North America in the 1940's.
 (2, 4)

-Leaves: Usually has 12 to 21 leaflets.
-Leaves will grow up to 1 inch long and are very fine and needle like.
-Leaves also become rigid when they are out of water.
+Leaves: Usually has 9 to 21 leaflets.
+Leaves will grow up to 2.54 cm long and are very fine and needle like.
+Leaves also become rigid when they are out of water whereas they are like feathers when they are in the water.
 The leaves are usually divided into 9 leaflets, and the end of the leaves has a blunt tip.
 Some leaves may grow in a twirl pattern around the stem.
 When the leaves are taken out of the water they lose their stability and collapse around the stem.
-(2, 3)
+(2, 3, 6)

 Stems

-: Stout, and roots extend from the stem in many places.
+: Stout, slender, and roots extend from the stem in many places.
+Stems can be 3 meters or longer in length.
 The stems are able to produce new plants by fragmentation (breaking off).
 The stem is usually pale pink to red to reddish brown and has feathery leaves.
 (2, 3)

 Flower

 : The flowers of this weed radiate from the swirling leaves and form closely to the leaves.
-The growing tips at the end of the plant are usually a bright red color.
-The flower is in a spike form and is usually twice as wide as the stem.
-The spike on the flower is about 8 inches long.
+The growing tips at the end of the plant are bright red or pink color.
+The flower is in a spike form and has small, yellow four petaled flowers in clusters on the end of it.
+The spike is usually twice as wide as the stem.
+The spike on the flower is about 5-20 cm long.
 The flowers are above the water.
-(2, 3)
+(2, 3, 6)

 Roots